 Read tips on leaving a child home alone to understand better how to fulfill your obligations.

 The offense of criminal child abandonment may bring different degrees of penalties based on state law.
 Sentencing may include:

 - "No contact" provisions related to the child

 Criminal convictions in this area can also lead to actions in family court.
 The other parent or an interested family member may file a motion to modify custody or parenting time.
 In cases of abuse or neglect, the Department of Child Protective Services may file for temporary custody.
 In extreme cases, a parent may face termination of parental rights.

 How Can You Protect Yourself and Your Loved Ones?
 Call a Defense Attorney Today

-Some cases of abandonment aren't always clear and can fall into a gray area of the law.
-If you're facing child abandonment charges, you should consult with a criminal defense lawyer in your area who may be able to reduce or lessen the severity of penalties in your case or get it dismissed altogether.
-Take the first step by contacting an experienced criminal defense attorney in your area.
+Some cases of abandonment aren't always clear, and can fall into a gray area of the law.
+If you're facing child abandonment charges, you should consider talking with a criminal defense lawyer.
+Convictions related to child abandonment, abuse, or neglect may affect your ability to see your child.
+If you have concerns about penalties or consequences in family court, get legal advice.
+You can start getting answers by contacting an experienced criminal defense attorney in your area.